ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 </details>

+<a id="5-smb-based-print-spooler-service-interaction"></a>

 <details>
 <summary><strong>▶ 5) SMB-Based Print Spooler Service Interaction</strong><br>
 → validating how the Print Spooler service was accessed remotely as part of exploitation
 </summary><br>

-*Goal:* Validate remote interaction with the Print Spooler service by analyzing SMB file share access events to confirm exploitation of the spoolss interface rather than normal domain activity.
+**Goal:** Validate remote interaction with the Print Spooler service by analyzing SMB file share access events to confirm exploitation of the spoolss interface rather than normal domain activity.

-<a id="5-smb-based-print-spooler-service-interaction"></a>

 <!--
 - [🔷 5.1) Identifying How PRint Spooler Service Was Accessed](#-51-identifying-how-print-spooler-service-was-accessed)